peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Writes a CBOR major type number and an integer 0 or greater associated with it to a data stream, where that integer is passed to this method as a 64-bit signed integer.
 This is a low-level method that is useful for implementing custom CBOR encoding methodologies.
 This method encodes the given major type and value in the shortest form allowed for the major type.

+There are other useful things to note when encoding CBOR that are not covered by this WriteValue method.
+To mark the start of an indefinite-length array, write the 8-bit byte 0x9f to the output stream.
+To mark the start of an indefinite-length map, write the 8-bit byte 0xbf to the output stream.
+To mark the end of an indefinite-length array or map, write the 8-bit byte 0xff to the output stream.
+For examples, see the WriteValue(Stream, int, int) overload.

 <b>Parameters:</b>

  * <i>outputStream</i>: A writable data stream.

  * <i>majorType</i>: The CBOR major type to write.
 This is a number from 0 through 7 as follows.
 0: integer 0 or greater; 1: negative integer; 2: byte string; 3: UTF-8 text string; 4: array; 5: map; 6: tag; 7: simple value.
-See RFC 7049 for details on these major types.
+See RFC 8949 for details on these major types.

  * <i>value</i>: An integer 0 or greater associated with the major type, as follows.
 0: integer 0 or greater; 1: the negative integer's absolute value is 1 plus this number; 2: length in bytes of the byte string; 3: length in bytes of the UTF-8 text string; 4: number of items in the array; 5: number of key-value pairs in the map; 6: tag number; 7: simple value number, which must be in the interval [0, 23] or [32, 255].